FoobarCreative/jekyll-theme-memoirs/_pages/about.md

 imageshadow: false
 ---

-Foobar Creative is an Australian based app developer for Apple platforms, hand crafting apps since 2012.
+Foobar Creative is an Australian based app developer for Apple platforms.
+We build high quality, bespoke apps for iOS, iPad OS and watchOS.